• Skip to primary navigation

 homemade chocolate sprinkles

-• When using freeze-fried fruits, pulse them with about a 4:1 ratio of powdered sugar until a fine powder consistency is created before trying to use.
+• When using freeze-fried fruits, pulse them with about a 4:1 ratio of powdered sugar until a fine powder consistency is created before trying to use them.

-• Vegetable-based dyes can turn brown when using them in baked goods.
+• Vegetable-based dyes can turn brown when used in baked goods.
 To help them not do this, you HAVE to include a sufficient amount of acid with the dyes.
 This can be something simple like buttermilk, lemon juice, or apple cider vinegar.
-I highly recommended stirring your coloring into your acid before adding it to any baked goods before baking.
+I highly recommend stirring your coloring into your acid before adding it to any baked goods before baking.

-If you DO NOT want to make your own food dyes, you can always buy vegetable-based food dyes like these.
+If you DO NOT want to make your own food dyes, you can always buy vegetable-based food dyes.
 I find they work really well when I need something fast.

 How to make sprinkles?